 Professor, Australian Catholic University

 Her work has attracted funding from the Australian Research Council (Discovery and Linkage Schemes), and governments at national and state levels, as well as international educational agencies.
 This has supported her publications in leading international journals and publishing houses including Routledge, Sage and Springer.
-She is the Foundation Editor of 2 book series with Springer Publishing.
+For several year she worked as the Foundation Editor of 2 book series with Springer Publishing.